 My son has me under his thumb.
-It was always my daughter before.
-Funny thing about boys is how much they emulate their daddy.
+It was always my daughter before he was born.
+The funny thing about boys is how much they emulate their daddy.
 I love coffee, so he loved coffee.
-I would have a pint in the evening and so would he (okay, he’d have a sip).
-He was three.
-It was funny.
-Here’s why I quit drinking.
+A three-year old drinking black coffee is humorous.

 But I noticed something scary.
 He wanted another sip and another and another.
 Alcoholism runs rampant in my family and I could already tell he had the sickness.

 When I was younger, I wasn’t an alcoholic.
 I mean I only fell off of a cliff and was involved in a drunk driving accident during college in the same year.
 Some people said I was lucky, some said I was very unlucky.
 Some said I was meant for much more in life.

 After those mistakes, I had to attend all the alcohol classes, AA meetings, perform 100 hours of community service, and meet regularly with a probation officer.
 The probation officer would give me a breathalyzer every time I would show up.
 I always wondered, “Who in the hell would show up drunk when they had to give a breathalyzer?”
 She said, “You’d be shocked.”
 It still wasn’t why I quit drinking.

 Even after all of that for many years, I still drank.
-I just managed my drinking.
-I never liked liquor, I was a 2 or 3 pint man, well, most of the time.
+I just managed to control my drinking, so I thought…I never liked liquor, I was a 2 or 3 pint man, well, most of the time.
 I simply loved having fun and drinking beer was just a part of it.
 Games, concerts, parties, BBQ’s, at the beach, after golf, during golf, at dinner, with friends, at the movies, hanging out, writing, chess, after runs, were all great times to have a cold one.

 After my kids were born, I actually started to look forward to a craft pint in the evenings to unwind.
 It occupied my mind about wanting a beer.

 That’s mental toughness.
 For example, we went to a wedding last week and the ride home with my kids was incredible, we blasted the music and sang aloud.
 Before quitting, I wouldn’t have driven home.

 We are all going to mess up, but it’s not about the setback, it’s about the comeback.
 When we mess up, we just start over, but I’m going to try to not let fear win.

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
+DRB & associates coach executives and professional athletes.
+Some clients have included three different winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.